codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 Role-based access is usually defined when you [add teams]({{site.baseurl}}/docs/administration/account-user-management/add-users/#teams-in-codefresh).
 Role-based access means assigning either a user or an administrator role.

+>**NOTE:**
-> Only a user with an administrator role can add other users, and assign or change user roles.
+Only a user with an administrator role can add other users, and assign or change user roles.

 {% include